 When Catherine Flowers arrived at the home of a pregnant woman in Lowndes County, Alabama, Flowers immediately noticed the pool of raw sewage festering behind the house and swarming with mosquitoes.

-A 2017 report found that over 30% of Lowndes County residents test positive for hookworm — yet they are not able to look to their local government for support.
-When presented with the study’s findings, the Alabama Department of Public Health published a notice on its official website, claiming that no hookworm was present in Lowndes County.
+A 2017 report found that over 30% of tested Lowndes County residents were positive for hookworm.
+Yet when presented with the study’s findings, the Alabama health department published a notice on its official website claiming that no hookworm was present in Lowndes County.

-Flowers and other community action representatives spoke to Congress in May to shed light on a national sanitation crisis.
-A new report from ACRE and Columbia University, which compiled data from other studies to analyze the human rights impact of lack of basic sanitation, cited that between 1.4 and 1.7 million Americans do not have a toilet, tub, shower, or running water.
+Flowers and other community action representatives spoke to Congress in 2019 to shed light on a national sanitation crisis.
+A report from ACRE and Columbia University, which compiled data from other studies to analyze the human rights impact of lack of basic sanitation, cited that between 1.4 and 1.7 million Americans do not have a toilet, tub, shower, or running water.
 One in five American homes are not connected to municipal sewer lines.

 Many of these homes are located in rural communities, which tend to have insufficient infrastructure and limited access to jobs.
-Due to historical discrimination and marginalization, these issues disproportionately burden low-income African American, Indigenous, and Latinx populations — as do state and local laws that make it the homeowner’s responsibility to take care of sewage when the government won’t.
+Due to historical discrimination and marginalization, these issues disproportionately burden low-income African American, Indigenous, and Latino populations — as do state and local laws that make it the homeowner’s responsibility to take care of sewage when the government won’t.

 Residents who live near raw sewage are at risk of severe health impacts, yet few options are available for treatment or education.
 Exposure to raw sewage is linked to reproductive and developmental harm, acute infections, and diarrhea.
 In the long term, people exposed to the parasites and bacteria that live in sewage are more likely to develop dementia, diabetes, and cancer.